 Click the button below to submit an online bylaw complaint.

-Cardston Municipal Enforcement Services is currently made up of one full time permanent Community Peace Officer Level 1.
+Cardston Municipal Enforcement Services is currently made up of one full time permanent Community Peace Officer-Level 1, and one Bylaw Officer in charge of Animal Control and maintaining the downtown business core.
 Municipal Enforcement will strive to provide the Town of Cardston citizens with accountable, professional, and integral enforcement services.

 The department will provide both Provincial and Municipal level services.
 All of the Town of Cardston bylaws will be enforced along with the following list of provincial legislation.